How to Change Uniform in Pokemon Sword and Shield (Galar)

 | Circhester | Rock / Ice | 17,000 W |

 Speak to the clerk behind the desk, not the receptionist, and the menu opens automatically.
 If you’ve already beaten that Gym, the replica is in your wardrobe for free, so don’t double-pay.
-We did exactly that during a first run and lost 18,000 Watts on a Dragon set we already owned.
+It’s an easy mistake that costs you up to 18,000 Watts on a set you already own.

 According to Wikipedia’s Pokemon Sword and Shield page, the Champion Cup is the climactic story arc; only after clearing it do all 6 stadium shops sell their type-themed replicas.
 Most of the lineup is post-game shopping.